Stevengez/NosoTranslator/README.md

 # NosoTranslator
-An API builton top of noso mainnet and mongo to feed an explorer
+Simple API to translate TCP request to WebSocket requests